All Things Digital: Part 2

 as well as a number of other computer scientists and physicists.

 More than being the descendants of the famed Rabbi, each of these pivotal figures has exhibited a profound intellectual heritage and kinship with the teachings of the Maharal, many of which may be viewed as an unpacking of the essential insight of Sefer Yetzirah—that everything is created out of information.
-Throughout his vast body of writing, the Maharal again and again returns to the theme of abstract form or information and its relationship to substance as the underlying drive of many of the concepts in the Torah and Talmud.
-One even gets the sense that for the Maharal, one of most important insights of Judaism is the centrality of information theory and the notion of creation as information processing.
+Throughout his vast body of writing, the Maharal, again and again, returns to the theme of abstract form or information and its relationship to substance as the underlying drive of many of the concepts in the Torah and Talmud.
+One even gets the sense that for the Maharal, one of the most important insights of Judaism is the centrality of information theory and the notion of creation as information processing.

 Spiritually speaking as well as scientifically, programmers are needed.
 Realizing the promise of the digital age is to embrace boundless creative freedom and the hope of a better world.